sopida-chotwanwirach/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### BasicAuth

-This legacy basic auth config supports the APR and SHA-1 hashing algorithms.
+This is the legacy/simple basic auth config.
+It supports the APR and SHA-1 hashing algorithms.

 When using basic auth, requests can pass only one `Authorization` header.
 You cannot use basic auth config in conjunction with other auth configs that rely on the `Authorization` header as well.
-In case of such a conflict, use a different type of auth config or configure a different header, such as `Auth`.
+In case of such a conflict, use a different type of auth config or configure a different header, such as `X-Auth`.

 ```yaml
 "realm": string